jagadekmeesala/KHub_Practice_React_app/README.md

 ![WhatsApp Image 2023-09-03 at 15 56 28](https://github.com/jagadekmeesala/KHub_Practice_React_app/assets/85881386/4bdc674a-f573-4e14-aa96-048835951dba)

-This is the frontend part that we have worked on
+We run the frontend part using the command ``` npm start ``` This will be the output that has to be displayed on running the command.

 ![WhatsApp Image 2023-09-03 at 15 58 32](https://github.com/jagadekmeesala/KHub_Practice_React_app/assets/85881386/e134f3f5-1608-473a-af4e-a53d14edc9e2)